wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 > "{what you've done with respect to this workflow / what you could do} that you think has research value and could lead to a paper".
 We should write those down now when they're fresh in our minds.
 This is less for DARPA and more for us, for our discussion.
 I know not every one of these workflows will lead to a research advance.
 But there are research advances in implementing the workflow AND implementing interesting parts of the workflow (e.g., sparse data structures) AND other things we could use pieces of the workflow to solve (e.g., auction algorithm)

-Prof.Sharpnack indicates that this implementation could be generalized to multi-graph fused lasso.
-The idea is to set multiple edge values for the edges connecting to source/sink, while keeping the graph topology and edges values(lambda1) for the edges in the original graph(excluding source and sink) the same.
+Prof. Sharpnack indicates that this implementation could be generalized to multi-graph fused lasso.
+The idea is to set multiple edge values for the edges connecting to source/sink, while keeping the graph topology and edge values (lambda1) for the edges in the original graph (excluding source and sink) the same.